Rakiya A. Muhammad

 “We made an inroad into Nigeria’s market,” asserts the pot maker, who explains how they achieved that with tenacity and resourcefulness.

-“Back home in the Niger Republic, aluminium pot making had been a well-known business to many, but when we when initiated it in Sokoto, the locals
+“Back home in the Niger Republic, aluminium pot making had been a well-known business to many, but when we initiated it in Sokoto, the locals did not immediately embrace the usage of these local pots,” he recounts

 Ba’are praises God for its present level of acceptability, noting that aluminium pot production has become a swell trade.